History of the 13th Massachusetts Volunteers

 we

-shouted for joy or, silent , absorbed the view, almost delirious with
+shouted for joy or, silent, absorbed the view, almost delirious with

 realization!
-At last at the depot, we rushed forth to feel the warm
+At last at the depot, we rushed forth to feel

 grasp of hands;